-- 4. Clean the chain and lubricate it (refer to "Drive chain lubrication"). - 5.
-Lubricate all control cables. - 6.
-Block up the frame to raise both wheels off the ground. - Tie a plastic bag over the exhaust pipe outlet to prevent moisture from entering. - If storing in a humid or salt-air atmosphere, coat all exposed metal surfaces with a light film of oil.
-Do not apply oil to any rubber parts or the seat cover
+- 3. Clean the chain and lubricate it (refer to "Drive chain lubrication"). - 4.
+Lubricate all control cables.

-9. Remove the battery and charge it.
-Store it in a dry place and recharge it once a month.
+- 5. Block up the frame to raise both wheels off the ground. - Tie a plastic bag over the exhaust pipe outlet to prevent moisture from entering. - If storing in a humid or salt-air atmosphere, coat all exposed metal surfaces with a light film of oil.
+Do not apply oil to any rubber parts or the seat cover. - 8.
+Remove the battery and fully charge it.
+Store it in a cool, dry place and completely recharge it once a month.
 Do not store the battery in an excessively warm or cold place (less than 0°C or more than 30°C).
+See page 5-33 for battery storage precautions.